AdrienHq/symfony-TrackerHq/README.md

 # TrackerHq

-The TrackerHq is a project that I made to keep track of a user calories intake.
+The TrackerHq is a project to keep track of a user's calories intake.
-It allow the user to create his ingredient, recipes and have access to his own dashboard where he can view his progression day by day.
+It allow the user to create his ingredients, recipes and have access to his own dashboard where he can view his progression day by day.

 Technologies :